September 3, 2020

 POLY-CRETE SLB WITH SHOP FLOOR / ARMOR TOP TOPCOAT (OR ACCELERA)

-A seamless self-leveling cementitious urethane system that offers moisture mitigating properties, slip resistance, and thermal shock resistance.
-Adding a UV-stable topcoat offers abrasion, stain and chemical resistance.
+A seamless self-leveling cementitious urethane system that offers moisture mitigating properties and slip resistance.
+Adding a urethane topcoat ensures wear, chemical, and stain resistance.

 Choosing the right floor translates to: staying on budget while still ensuring a high-performing, durable floor that will keep your business in operation for many years to come.